RutvikB/Iris-Flower-Data-Analysis/README.md

 # Iris-Flower-Data-Analysis

-A comprehensive analysis of the open-source Iris Flower Dataset. <br>
+A comprehensive analysis and classification of the open-source Iris Flower Dataset. <br>

-Some machine learning algorithms like KNN and SVM are used for classification of samples. <br>
+Machine learning algorithms like <b>KNN and SVM</b> are used for classification and their <b>hyperparameters</b> are tuned for optimal performance. <br>

-This project contains an elaborate discussion of the most fundamental aspects of various machine learning techniques, all presented in the form of markdown files in the main notebook.
+This project contains an <b>elaborate discussion</b> of the most fundamental aspects of various machine learning techniques, all presented in the form of markdown files in the main notebook.